vestalux/sljekyll/interviews/_posts/2016-03-31-meet-the-author-emily-brightwell.md

 My perfect day would be getting up early on Saturday morning to watch my beloved football team, Everton FC on TV &#8211; as this is a perfect day, they win.
 After that, I’d love to go to lunch at my favorite Japanese restaurant with family and friends.
 In the afternoon, I’d find a comfy chair, make a pot of PG Tips tea and settle in for a nice, long read of one of my favorite authors.
 A walk along the bay with my husband would be nice before dinner (I live in the San Francisco Bay area) and after a great meal, some entertainment on television before bed.
 As you can probably tell, I’m a homebody!

-<a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/15504431?QRY=CTIBIB%3C%20IRN(62542560)&QRYTEXT=Mrs.%20Jeffries%20Wins%20the%20Prize%20%3A%20A%20Victorian%20Mystery">Reserve Emily Brightwell&#8217;s latest instalment in the <cite>Mrs Jeffries</cite> series, <cite>Mrs Jeffries Wins the Prize</cite>, from our catalogue.</a>
+[Reserve Emily Brightwell&#8217;s latest instalment in the <cite>Mrs Jeffries</cite> series, <cite>Mrs Jeffries Wins the Prize</cite>, from our catalogue.](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/15504431?QRY=CTIBIB%3C%20IRN(62542560)&QRYTEXT=Mrs.%20Jeffries%20Wins%20the%20Prize%20%3A%20A%20Victorian%20Mystery)